jwcarr/SimpleSignUp/README.md

 Important security matter
 -------------------------

 To protect the personal details of your participants, you must secure SimpleSignUp's /data/ directory from unauthorized access.
-To do this, set up a .htaccess file in this directory.
-If you do not do this, anyone could grab your participants' details, which would be bad.
-In the future, the plan is to automate this process and allow you to give access to your colleagues.
+The best way to do this is to place the file in the webserver's root above the directory level that's world accessible.
+An alternate approach would be to set up a .htaccess file in the data directory.
+If you do not secure the data directory, anyone could grab your participants' details, and that would be bad.

 Limitations